crystal-lang/install-crystal/README.md

 * **`destination: some/path`**

   The directory to store Crystal in, after extracting.
+Will directly affect `outputs.path` (the default is in a temporary location).

 * **`token: ${{ github.token }}`**